AlticeLabsProjects/kyoto/README.md

 Installing
 ----------

-To build and install everything in one go, just run:
+To build and install everything in one go, run:

-    $ ./install.sh /custom/install/root
+    $ make DESTDIR=/custom/install/root
+    $ sudo make install

-Specifying the installation root directory is optional.
+Specifying the installation root directory (`DESTDIR`) is optional.
 By default it installs into `/usr/local`.

 Running
 -------